 The Future of Field Service Management – Interview with Brett Woods

-As part of the MobileReach Field Service Expert Series, Brett Woods, Chief Technology Officer at CSA, was interviewed for his views on the market and what the future holds for Field Service Management.
+As part of the MobileReach Field Service Expert Series, Brett Woods, Chief Executive Officer at CSA, was interviewed for his views on the market and what the future holds for Field Service Management.

 How are field service organisations using technologies to create a competitive advantage?

 A key strategic objective for most field services teams is to use technology that can optimise the allocation of people and assets such that overall efficiency is increased.
 To drive a competitive cost advantage, you must optimise this allocation of people and assets better than your competitors.
 To do this, contextual awareness is vital.
 For example, to gain near real-time insight into where appropriated skilled field techs, spare parts and supported sites/assets are, you need to provide the data and framework for fault remediation and scheduled maintenance.
 To achieve this, you need your field techs using mobile technologies and an online asset and knowledge database that also controls the processes through an asset lifecycle.
 Once you have this framework in place you need to overlay effective processes and algorithms to ensure that when a fault occurs, the nearest suitably skilled tech(s) and spare part(s) is routed to the correct site with accurate estimated arrival times.

 What are the future opportunities for growth in field service management?